Vitamin D and skin cancer

 What can I do to prevent Vitamin D deficiency?

-It is recommended by the government that all adults consider taking a supplement containing 10mcg of Vitamin D, especially during the autumn and winter months.
-This is especially important for people who avoid the sun, such as those diagnosed with skin cancer.
-Usually one tablet a day, all year round, will provide the recommended daily Vitamin D allowance.
+The government recommends that all adults take a supplement containing 10mcg of Vitamin D each day.
+This is especially important during the autumn and winter months.
+It is also important for people who avoid the sun, such as those diagnosed with skin cancer.

 Can I take Vitamin D with my normal medication?